maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The code at this line is known as an *error handler*.
 When an error occurs, the error number and line number are saved in memory and then the system performs a `GOTO` into the handler.
 The handler allows the program to examine the error and decide how to continue.
 Most dialects save the values in system variables, which allow the error number line number where the error occurred to be examined.
 Jumping into the handler does not clear these values out, and they generally cannot be set directly using a `LET`.
 This is the purpose of the `RESUME` statement seen in some dialects, which clears the error codes and returns to the point where the error occurred.
 A `NEW`, `CLR` and `RUN` also clear out these values.

 Dialects differ significantly on the details of how these features are turned on and off, and how the error can be examined and recovered.
 For instance, in Applesoft BASIC, which supports the `ONERR` statement, the error number is discovered using `PEEK(222)`.
 On the Atari, which uses `TRAP` to turn them on, you use `PEEK(195)` to get the number.
-One of the few contemporary dialects that directly supported reading the error number were the later versions of Commodore BASIC, which used a system variable `ER` that was set to the error number, and `EL` which held the line number.
+One of the few widely used dialects that directly supported reading the error number were the later versions of Commodore BASIC, which used a system variable `ER` that was set to the error number, and `EL` which held the line number.
 Attempting to assign a value to either would cause an error.
 Unfortunately, these are valid variable names, which meant that programs that used these as normal variables would cause errors when run under 3.5.
 RetroBASIC implements these as functions instead of variables, `ERR()` for error number and `ERL()` for error line, which avoids this problem.

 The simple trap concept used in BASIC is subject to a number of problems.
 Among these is that if an error occurs *in* the handler, then it can trap back into itself and cause an infinite loop.
 Additionally, few, if any, dialects allow specific errors to be trapped, it's normally all or nothing.
 This means the handler has to be very generic as it might receive any error, not just the ones it was written to handle.